CAS-LRJ/ISS-Docs/docs/Sensors/index.md

 has_children: true
 ---

-We plan to implement sensor classes based on the data source, such as simulators like `CARLA` and `BeamNG` and real vehicles.
+Sensor classes based on the data source, such as simulators like `CARLA` and `BeamNG` and real vehicles.
 In progress.